Bark Overview February 2023

 - Bark Premium: In addition to the Bark Jr features, it includes monitoring text, email, YouTube, over 30 apps, and alerts for dangerous and inappropriate content.
 There is no device limit with either plan, so you can monitor everyone in the family.

 Bark offers a 7-day free trial, but you will have to enter your credit card information when creating the account.
 You won’t be charged until after the 7 days are completed.

 There are two options when it comes to purchasing a subscription; monthly or annually.
-For the biggest savings, I recommend going to their hidden deals page, you’ll save a nice amount of money when you get the annual subscription.
+For the biggest savings, go to their hidden deals page, where you can save a nice amount of money on the annual subscription.